SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

 ```
 sum by (model) (
   rate (
-    seldon_model_infer_total{model="irisa0", namespace="seldon-mesh"}[1m]
+    seldon_model_infer_total{model="irisa0", namespace="seldon-mesh"}[2m]
   )
 )
 ```

+You may want to modify the query in the example to match the one that you typically use in your monitoring setup for RPS metrics.
+The example calls [`rate()`](https://prometheus.io/docs/prometheus/latest/querying/functions/#rate) with a 2 minute sliding window.
+Values scraped at the beginning and end of the 2 minute window before query time are used to compute the RPS.

-Before configuring prometheus-adapter via the ConfigMap, it is important to sanity-check the query by executing it against your Prometheus instance.
+It is important to sanity-check the query by executing it against your Prometheus instance.
 To do so, pick an existing model CR in your Seldon Core 2 install, and send some inference requests towards it.
-Then, wait for a period equal to the Prometheus scrape interval (Prometheus default 1 minute) so that the metric values are updated.
+Then, wait for a period equal to at least twice the Prometheus scrape interval (Prometheus default 1 minute), so that two values from the series are captured and a rate can be computed.
 Finally, you can modify the model name and namespace in the query above to match the model you've picked and execute the query.

-If the query result is non-empty, you may proceed with the next steps, or customize the query according to your needs and re-test.
-If the query result is empty, please adjust it until it returns the expected metric values.
-Update the `metricsQuery` in the prometheus-adapter ConfigMap to match.
+If the query result is empty, please adjust it until it consistently returns the expected metric values.
+Pay special attention to the window size (2 minutes in the example): if it is smaller than twice the Prometheus scrape interval, the query may return no results.
+A compromise needs to be reached to set the window size large enough to reject noise but also small enough to make the result responsive to quick changes in load.

+Update the `metricsQuery` in the prometheus-adapter ConfigMap to match any query changes you have made during tests.

 A list of all the Prometheus metrics exposed by Seldon Core 2 in relation to Models, Servers and Pipelines is available [here](../metrics/operational.md), and those may be used when customizing